Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Method

 Our method uses few-shot prompting to prompt the LLM to synthesize the reasoning dataset.
 Figure~\ref{fig:cot_data_generation} reveals the distillation dataset generation process.
 Specifically, we first randomly sample $k$ data pairs $(x, y)$ from a mathematical dataset $\mathcal{D}$, where $x$ represents the question and $y$ represents the answer.
 Then, for these sampled data, we manually construct the reasoning process $c$.
 Each reasoning process $c$ includes a core question, problem-solving information, and rationales in CoT format.
-These elements are separated by HTML tags: "<core>\{core question\}</core><info>\{problem-solving information\}</info><cot>\{rationales in CoT format\}</cot>".
 Finally, we obtain a demonstration dataset $\mathcal{D}_c$.
-At the same time, we further introduce an instruction \textbf{"Firstly, let's extract the most comprehensive and detailed key question.
+At the same time, we further introduce an instruction \textbf{"Firstly, let's extract the most comprehensive and detailed core question.
 Then, let's identify and list the most useful information related to the question.
-Finally, let's understand the key question and the problem-solving information, solve the question step by step, and show the answer."}.
+Finally, let's understand the core question and the problem-solving information, solve the question step by step, and show the answer."}.
 By leveraging the demonstration set and the instruction, we prompt the LLM to generate the reasoning process for the mathematical questions.
 The KPDD-CoT dataset generation is formalized as:

 where $\mathcal{M}$ denotes the LLM, $f$ represents the decoding function, and $i$ is the index in $\mathcal{D}$.

 \textbf{Data Filtering}---To further improve the quality of the dataset, we attempt to filter out incorrect reasoning processes from the KPDD-CoT dataset.
 Specifically, for each data point in the KPDD-CoT dataset, we extract the answer from its reasoning process.
 If this answer matches the gold answer, we retain the data point; otherwise, we discard it as the reasoning process is deemed incorrect.
 By ensuring that the KPDD-CoT dataset contains only correct reasoning processes, we enhance the LLM's mathematical reasoning performance.